zeiktuvai/MSF_Addon/README.md

-# Mission Support Foundation for Arma 3 - EDEN Module Edition
+# Mission Support Foundation for Arma 3 - EDEN Module

+**UPDATE: After some digging and experimentation, I discovered that loadouts do not work as I expected.
+In order to use dynamic loadouts, every player will need to have the mod installed and not just the server due to how the mission files are packaged.**

 The MSF module is a collection of tools wrapped into a convenient framework that makes building story driven missions much easier.
 It includes many commonly used features that might be a simple script or two but having to copy them from mission to mission gets annoying, especially if they need to be updated across mission sets.